amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 As you can see we are using a `Queue` where the first node in, is also the first node to be visited (FIFO).

 We are also using [JavaScript generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), notice the `*` in front of the function.
-We are using a generator to iterate one value at time.
-That's useful for large graphs (millions of nodes) because in most cases you don't need to visite every single node.
+We are using a generator to iterate one value at a time.
+That's useful for large graphs (millions of nodes) because in most cases you don't need to visit every single node.

-This an example how to use the BFS that we just created:
+This an example of how to use the BFS that we just created:

 ```js
   const graph = new Graph(Graph.UNDIRECTED);